Abhimanyu9988/azure-nosql-cosmos-db/README.md

 ## Cleaning Up

-If you wish to clean up the resources created by Terraform, you can use the `clean_all.sh` script present inside the `Terraform` directory.
+If you wish to clean up the resources created by Terraform, you can use the `clean_all.sh` script present inside the `Parent` directory.

 ```
 ./clean_all.sh